lexrex333/MSA-Final-Project-AdvBioi/README.md

 There you go!
 On to the next software tool :).

 ### 2. Halign3
-Halign3's paper can be found: [Paper](https://academic.oup.com/mbe/article/39/8/msac166/6653123)
+Halign3's paper can be found here: [Paper](https://academic.oup.com/mbe/article/39/8/msac166/6653123)

-Halign3's github can be found: [Github](https://github.com/malabz/HAlign-3)
+Halign3's github can be found here: [Github](https://github.com/malabz/HAlign-3)
 #### a) Installation
 To install Halign3, follow these steps in your terminal on VSCode: